ralcr/SwiftHx/README.md

 			return true;
 		}
 	}

-This is the main method of your app, you should put the code before returning.

 In case i forget this is how i merge the HF/haxe repository in my local fork